 I was lucky enough to have inadvertently taught myself the art of mindful walking on a trip to Spain 6 years ago when I did a very looooong walk.

-This walk was a 5 week journey on foot across the top of Spain.
-It's also known as the Camino De Santiago or The Pilgrimmage.
-You walk 900km from start to finish and the whole purpose for me, was to just take everything else away.
+This walk was a 4 week journey on foot across the top of Spain.
+It's also known as the Camino De Santiago or The Pilgrimage.
+You walk 800km from start to finish and the whole purpose for me was to just take everything else away.
 Just walk.

 The first couple of weeks were hardest as it was getting used to such a new and very different daily routine.
 Each day seemed a bit like groundhog day.